 Below are detailed instructions on the title page, running head, margins, abbreviations, etc. But let us first discuss the paper choice.

-When it comes to the format of heading and title page.
-There are two different methods and both are correct.
-MLA has not yet stressed on any method of writing a title page.
+When it comes to the format of the heading and title page, there are two different methods, and both are correct.
+MLA has not yet stressed any method of writing a title page.

 So, you can follow any one of the two methods.
 Your professor might also suggest one of these titles page methods.